PyO3/pyo3/guide/src/free-threading.md

 extensions that are thread-safe by construction, with much stronger safety guarantees than C extensions.
-Our goal is to enable ["fearless concurrency"](https://doc.rust-lang.org/book/ch16-00-concurrency.html) in the native Python runtime by building on the rust `Send` and `Sync` traits.
+Our goal is to enable ["fearless concurrency"](https://doc.rust-lang.org/book/ch16-00-concurrency.html) in the native Python runtime by building on the Rust `Send` and `Sync` traits.

-This document provides advice for porting rust code using PyO3 to run under free-threaded Python.
+This document provides advice for porting Rust code using PyO3 to run under free-threaded Python.
 While many simple PyO3 uses, like defining an immutable Python class, will likely work "out of the box", there are currently some limitations.